 Introduction: Habitual smoking is highly prevalent in military populations despite its association with poorer training outcomes.
-Smoking imposes challenges on immune and endocrine systems which could alter how smokers acutely respond to, and recover from intensive exercise, particularly over multiple days of training.
-Methods: Over a two-day period, thirty-five male British Army recruits (age 22±3 yr; mass 76.9±8.0 kg; height 1.78±0.06 m; 15 smokers) completed a 16.1 km loaded march (19.1 kg additional mass) on the first morning and a best-effort 3.2 km 'log race' (carrying a 60 kg log between six-to-eight people) on the subsequent morning.
-Blood samples were obtained upon waking and immediately postexercise on both days and analysed for C-reactive protein (CRP), interleukin (IL)-6, testosterone/cortisol ratio and insulin-like growth factor (IGF)-1.
-Results: Independent of smoking group, the exercise bouts on both days evoked significant increases in IL-6 (p<0.001) and decreases in testosterone/cortisol ratio (p<0.05).
-CRP concentrations on Day 2 were significantly higher than both time-points on Day 1 (p<0.001) and a 9% decline in IGF-1 occurred over the two-day period, but was not significant (p=0.063).
+Smoking imposes challenges on the immune and endocrine systems which could alter how smokers acutely respond to, and recover from, intensive exercise particularly over multiple days of training.
+Methods: Over a two-day period, 35 male British Army recruits (age 22±3 years; mass 76.9±8.0 kg; height 1.78±0.06 m; 15 smokers) completed a 16.1 km loaded march (19.1 kg additional mass) on the first morning and a best-effort 3.2 km 'log race' (carrying a 60 kg log between six and eight people) on the subsequent morning.
+Blood samples were obtained on waking and immediately postexercise on both days and analysed for C reactive protein (CRP), interleukin 6 (IL-6), testosterone to cortisol ratio and insulin-like growth factor 1 (IGF-1).
+Results: Independent of smoking group, the exercise bouts on both days evoked significant increases in IL-6 (p<0.001) and decreases in testosterone to cortisol ratio (p<0.05).
+CRP concentrations on day 2 were significantly higher than both time points on day 1 (p<0.001), and a 9% decline in IGF-1 occurred over the two-day period, but was not significant (p=0.063).
 No significant differences were observed between smokers and non-smokers (p>0.05).
 Conclusions: Military-specific tasks elicited inflammatory and endocrine responses, with systemic CRP and IGF-1 indicating that the physiological stress generated during the first training day was still evident on the second day.
 Despite the well-established impacts of smoking on resting levels of the markers examined, responses to two days of arduous military-specific training did not differ by smoking status.